 There will be 4 exams throughout the semester.
 Your lowest exam grade will be dropped.
-Each exam of the three exams is weighted equally, and each exam will be worth 25% of your final grade.
+Each exam is weighted equally, and each exam will be worth 25% of your final grade.
 You have one week after the test results are posted to resolve any questions about scores and grades.
 No changes to your exam grade will be made after that time.